adi73434/web-tutorials-and-snippets/README.md

 ### frontends
+Access:
+- Either:
+- - `> npm run fe-[frontendNameHere]`
+- Or:
+- - Go into the specific folder and see its documentation

+These will be configured in such a way that they can be ripped out of the context of the main project folder and will still work; they are set up in a standalone way.

 This folder will/contains multiple browser frontend project samples.

 These will likely just be very simple apps, and any APIs that they consume will likely be within the meta-server.